 Corneal Ulcer Treatment

 Antibiotic, antifungal or antiviral eye drops are the treatments of choice.
-Sometimes your ophthalmologist will prescribe antifungal tablets.
+Sometimes your ophthalmologist will prescribe antifungal or antiviral tablets.
 In other cases, they will treat you with an injection of medication near the eye.

 Your ophthalmologist may prescribe steroid or anti-inflammatory eye drops after your infection has improved or is gone.
 This should reduce swelling and help prevent scarring.
 Steroid eye drop use is controversial for corneal ulcer.
 You should only use them under close supervision by your ophthalmologist.
 It is possible that steroid eye drops may worsen an infection.